Jessica Hemmings is the Rita Bolland Fellow at the Research Center for Material Culture in 2020-2023.

 Jessica Hemmings biography

-Jessica Hemmings is Professor of Craft & Vice-Prefekt of Research at HDK-Valand, University of Gothenburg, Sweden.
+Jessica Hemmings is Professor of Craft at HDK-Valand, University of Gothenburg, Sweden.
 She studied Textile Design at the Rhode Island School of Design, graduating with a BFA (Honors) in 1999 and Comparative Literature (Africa/Asia) at the University of London’s School of Oriental and African Studies, earning an MA (Distinction) in 2000.
 Her PhD, awarded by the University of Edinburgh in 2006, is published by kalliope paperbacks under the title Yvonne Vera: The Voice of Cloth (2008).
 In 2010 she edited a collection of essays titled In the Loop: Knitting Now published by Black Dog and in 2012 edited The Textile Reader (Berg) and wrote Warp & Weft (Bloomsbury).
 Her editorial and curatorial project, Cultural Threads: transnational textiles today, is a book about postcolonial thinking and contemporary textile practice (Bloomsbury: 2015) and was accompanied by a travelling exhibition Migrations (2015-2017).
+Forthcoming publications include the second edition of the Textile Reader (2023) and a monograph about Dutch fashion designer Iris van Herpen.

 Jessica Hemmings website: www.jessicahemmings.com